akhaladok/micrometer-tips/index.md

 Micrometer goes with a bunch of handy pre-configured [bindings](https://github.com/micrometer-metrics/micrometer/tree/master/micrometer-core/src/main/java/io/micrometer/core/instrument/binder) that are not very well covered in official documentation.
-Binders can provide insights on your application internals (system, database, jvm etc.) with minimum configuration required.
+Binders can provide insights about application internals (system, database, jvm etc.) with minimum configuration required.

 As an example, the following `ExecutorService` instrumentation will provide metrics for internal tasks-queue and thread-pool:
 ```kotlin